chemlord/reactionrepo/content/docs/oxidation-reactions/corey-schmidt-oxidation/oxidation-with-DCM/_index.md

     caption="Proton transfer and subsequent cleavage of hydrated chromium (IV) oxide yielded the desired Ketone product"
 >}}

-The overall products of the Corey Schmidt oxidation include the Ketone formed from the secondary alcohol and Chromic Acid as a by-product.
+The overall products of the Corey Schmidt oxidation include the Ketone formed from the secondary alcohol and Chromous acid as a by-product.

 ### Reconstructing the Final Overall Product